Matthew 4:12-23So far in Matthew:

 Genealogy / Jesus' birth / magi – astrologers – royalty from different religion, different part of the world show us Jesus and the gospel is for everyone everywhere / Joseph's dream that Herod plans to kill all baby boys under the age of 2 / Joseph, Mary, Jesus go to Egypt and live as refugees until Herod's death / Joseph, Mary, Jesus return to their own country and settle in Nazareth / John the Baptist baptizes Jesus in the Jordan River that for Israel formed the boundary and border between their old life of slavery and wandering in the desert and their new life of obedience in covenanted community in the promised land.

 Matthew, Mark, and Luke all bring us Jesus' temptations in the wilderness after his baptism.
-We read and hear those scriptures at the beginning of Lent that's a time of reflection for us.
+We read and hear those scriptures at the beginning of the season of Lent that's a time of reflection for us.

 Now we have Jesus' first act of public ministry according to Matthew.